ChiSym/GenSQL.structure-learning/README.md

 IQL auto-modeling is built around DVC (https://dvc.org/), a project that helps with version control of machine learning pipelines.

-The steps for building a model are encoded as dvc pipelines (see `dvc.yaml`) All we have to do is run the pipeline and dvc takes care of the rest.
+The steps for building a model are encoded as DVC pipelines (see `dvc.yaml`) All we have to do is run the pipeline and DVC takes care of the rest.

 From the root auto-modeling directory, we can run the following command to get a list of the pipeline stages and which files they will produce giving us an overview of the work that will be done to build the model.